Undergraduate level Module: Critically analysing the Responsibility to Protect (search: PIED 3504)

-University of Leeds is the only university to offer a course at the undergraduate level dedicated exclusively to studying the topic of the Responsibility to Protect.
-‘The Responsibility to Protect and to Prosecute’ is a third level undergraduate module offered in the School of Politics and International Studies (POLIS) at the University of Leeds.
+The University of Leeds is the only university to offer a course at the undergraduate level dedicated exclusively to studying the topic of the Responsibility to Protect.
+Critically analysing the responsibility to protect is a third level undergraduate module offered in the School of Politics and International Studies (POLIS) at the University of Leeds.

 Demonstrate appropriate cognitive, communicative, and transferable skills including an ability to evaluate advanced concepts, to employ primary and secondary sources, to present reasoned and effective arguments in written and oral form, to pursue independent learning and to show critical judgement

-- Understand key concepts such as legitimacy, international law, sovereignty, and humanitarian intervention.
+Understand key concepts such as legitimacy, international law, sovereignty, and humanitarian intervention.

 Demonstrate an ability to compare and contrast different case studies of mass atrocity crimes